falcosecurity/falcosidekick/README.md

 ```

 > **Note**
-You can also deploy falcosidekick as a dependency of the falco chart, the settings for the communication between falco and falcosidekick are automatically set.
-Just prefix all falcosidekick settings with `falcosidekick.`,:
+You can also deploy `falcosidekick` as a dependency of the `falco` chart, the settings for the communication between falco and `falcosidekick` are automatically set.
+Just prefix all `falcosidekick` settings with `falcosidekick.`:
 ```bash
 helm repo add falcosecurity https://falcosecurity.github.io/charts helm repo update